Human trafficking in Ireland

+An Irish report noted that between 2014 and 2019, there were 346 victims officially identified in the country, with a suspected 132 more to be confirmed.

-Ireland is one of many destination countries for women, men, and children trafficked for the purposes of commercial sexual exploitation and forced labor.
-In its 2018 and 2019 Trafficking in Persons Report, the United States Department of State's Office to Monitor and Combat Trafficking in Persons noted that Ireland had been downgraded from a tier 1 to a tier 2 country, meaning it was no longer meeting "the minimum standards for the elimination of trafficking but [..] making significant efforts to do so".
+In its 2018 and 2019 Trafficking in Persons Report, the United States Department of State's Office to Monitor and Combat Trafficking in Persons noted that Ireland had been downgraded from a Tier 1 to a Tier 2 country, meaning it was no longer meeting "the minimum standards for the elimination of trafficking but [..] making significant efforts to do so".
 The 2018 report highlighted "only three prosecutions" and "deficiencies in victim identification and referral" as reasons for the downgrading.
+The country was placed at Tier 2 in 2023.

+International response

+The 2022 GRETA report noted that the total number of presumed trafficking victims had more than halved since 2017; it also noted that there had been less investigations and no legal convictions since 2017.

+In 2023, the Organised Crime Index gave the country a score of 5 out of 10 for human trafficking, noting that this was mostly carried out by international groups who were also involved in the illegal cannabis market.

+In 2023, the International Organization for Migration published a report on human trafficking between the Republic of Ireland and Northern Ireland; it noted that increasing numbers of east Africans were entering the Republic and using the Common Travel Area to travel to Northern Ireland and enter the UK, and recommended all-island training and closer information systems between the two countries.

 Legislation

 In Ireland, human trafficking offences are governed by the Criminal Law (Human Trafficking) Act 2008 and the Criminal Law (Human Trafficking) (Amendment) Act 2013.
 The 2008 act states that:

 In 2017 there were reportedly three prosecutions under this legislation.